tonymagr/project-1-codefest-nasa/Assets/JS/README.md

 ## TRAILER-PHONE (A Web-based movie lover's application)##

+#ELEVATOR PITCH -

+Have you ever gone down a wormhole looking for a good movie to watch with friends?
+Do you ever get decision fatigue from scrolling through the mountains of choices on HBO, Netflix, or other streaming service?
+Well, TrailerPhone has all the details and resources you need to make those decisions more quickly and find a movie that you will love.
+TrailerPhone gives you relevant details about a movie and pulls up the trailer from YouTube instantly so you can get started watching instead of scrolling through choices.

 #DESCRIPTION

 A web application that gives you interesting details about movies, and a built in function that pulls up the trailer for that movie when given a year for that title.